odoo/odoo/doc/howtos/rdtraining/08_relations.rst

 .. exercise:: Add the buyer and the salesperson

     Add a buyer and a salesperson on the ``estate.property`` model using the two common models mentioned.
-They should be added in a new tab of the form view, as depicted.
+They should be added in a new tab of the form view, as depicted in the **Goal** section.

     The default value for the salesperson must be the current user.
 The buyer should not be copied.